 The original purpose of the school was to supply a good education at a moderate cost to the sons of Europeans and East Indians, after Indian Independence in 1947, it became a school for wealthy Indians and attracted wealthy students from other Asian countries.

-The school is spread approximately over 65 acres on a spur of the hill and is situated in one of the highest hills of Darjeeling town called Jalapahar, about one kilometre to the south.
+The school covers an area of approximately 65 acres on a spur of the hill and is located on one of the highest hills of Darjeeling town called Jalapahar, about one kilometre to the south.
 Set in the midst of the grandest and most majestic scenery of the Himalayas, the buildings and grounds look across the intervening hills and deep valleys to the vast Kanchenjunga range forty miles away.

 The school is divided into three sections, The primary, Junior and Senior wings.
 The three wings are run independently with the Primary Wing having its own campus and a slight difference in uniform.
 The rector is the head of the school, assisted by the senior master, the head Junior Wing and the head Primary Wing.

-Senior boys showing suitable qualities are chosen to be prefects,they assist the Rector and his staff in maintaining discipline and is also a channel for communication between the staff and the boys.
-Scholarships are awarded annually to boys in the School who show exceptional academic merit or to deserving pupils whose parents are in genuine need of financial assistance.
+The school chooses senior boys who exhibit suitable qualities to become prefects.
+The prefects then assist the Rector and his staff in maintaining discipline and serve as a channel of communication between the staff and the boys.
+Additionally, the school awards scholarships annually to boys who show exceptional academic merit or to deserving pupils whose parents genuinely need financial assistance.

 There is a very beautiful and well-maintained Chapel in the school, All Boys and staff of diverse faiths worship together in the Chapel.
 Many of the Occasional Prayers used in the services are, to quote a few, poems from Gitanjali or other works by Rabindranath Tagore, quotations from the Gita, Shri Ramakrishna Paramahansa and Swami Vivekananda, from the Bhagavad Gita and the Holy Koran.